Tophness/dalle-mini/README.md

-# DALL·E Mini with GUI
+# DALL·E Mini GUI

 <img src="https://github.com/Tophness/dalle-mini-GUI/raw/main/img/sc.jpg?raw=true">

+# About

+The original dall-e mini requires linux and runs on a web server.
+This one gives you a desktop app you can run on Windows.

 ## How to use it?